Pesticides 101

 1. Selective herbicides

-- 2,4-D: Controls broadleaf weeds in lawns and crops.
+• 2,4-D: Controls broadleaf plants in lawn and crops.

 2. Non-selective herbicides

-Pest control professionals carefully consider several factors when selecting the most appropriate chemicals for a job, including:
+Professionals carefully consider several factors when selecting the most appropriate pesticide for a pest control job, including:

-By evaluating these factors, pros can choose the best chemical to solve a particular pest problem while minimising potential risks.
+By evaluating these factors, pros can choose the best pesticide to solve a particular pest problem while minimising potential risks.

-When dealing with pest control chemicals, safety is of the utmost importance.
-Here are some precautions to keep in mind:
+When dealing with pesticides, safety is of the utmost importance.
+Here are some tips to keep in mind:

-- Use the recommended protective gear, such as gloves, masks, and goggles.
+2. Use the recommended protective gear, such as gloves, masks, and goggles.
+Handle with caution.

-- Keep chemicals away from children and pets.
+3. Keep pesticides away from children and pets.

-- Store chemicals in a secure, well-ventilated area.
+4. Store them in a secure, well-ventilated area.

-- Dispose of empty containers and unused chemicals according to local regulations.
+6. Dispose of empty containers and unused pesticides according to local regulations.

 The Good and The Bad